maximeraafat/BlenderNeRF/README.md

 * `Render Frames` (activated by default) : whether to render the frames
 * `Save Log File` (deactivated by default) : whether to save a log file containing reproducibility information on the **BlenderNeRF** run
 * `File Format` (**NGP** by default) : whether to export the camera files in the Instant NGP or defaut NeRF file format convention
+* `Gaussian Points` (deactivated by default) : whether to export a `points3d.ply` file for Gaussian Splatting
+* `Gaussian Test Camera Poses` (**Dummy** by default): whether to export a dummy test camera file or the full set of test camera poses (only with `Gaussian Points`)
 * `Save Path` (empty by default) : path to the output directory in which the dataset will be created

+If the `Gaussian Points` property is active, **BlenderNeRF** will create an additional `points3d.ply` file from all visible meshes (at render time) where each vertex will be used as initialization point.
+Vertex colors will be stored if available, and set to black otherwise.

+The [**Gaussian Splatting**](https://github.com/graphdeco-inria/gaussian-splatting) repository natively supports **NeRF** datasets, but requires both train and test data.
+The `Dummy` option for the `Gaussian Test Camera Poses` property creates an empty test camera pose file, in the case no test images are needed.
+The `Full` option exports the default test camera poses, but will require separately rendering a `test` folder containing all the test renders.

 `AABB` is restricted to be an integer power of 2, it defines the side length of the bounding box volume in which NeRF will trace rays.
 The property was introduced with **NVIDIA's [Instant NGP](https://github.com/NVlabs/instant-ngp)** version of NeRF.